 D. Landowners subject to an approved Stormwater Management Plan shall be responsible for submitting an annual report to the Planning Board by September 1 each year by a qualified professional that all stormwater management and erosion control measures are functioning per the approved stormwater management plan.
 The annual report shall note if any stormwater infrastructure has needed any repairs other than routine maintenance and the results of those repairs.
 If the stormwater infrastructure is not functioning per the approved stormwater management plan the landowner shall report on the malfunction in their annual report and include detail regarding when the infrastructure shall be repaired and functioning as approved.

 E. If no report is filed by September 1, municipal staff or their designated agent shall be granted site access to complete routine inspections to ensure compliance with the approved stormwater management and sediment and erosion control plans.
 Such inspections shall be performed at a time agreed upon with the landowner.

+F. All projects shall be subject to a final inspection prior to issuance of a certificate of occupancy.

+G. For any commercial project or subdivision, approved by the Planning Board, shall submit as-built drawings of the constructed stormwater management system to the Department of Public Works following construction.
+Included with the as-built drawings shall be a report providing the number of site inspections performed during construction and any and all corrective actions taken during construction to maintain compliance with the SLDMP.